-Common Buyer Addenda
+Common Buyer Addenda to Consider

 Buyers often include a few important addenda when making offers to purchase a property.
 One is a contingency for loan financing.
 Typically, you don't get final approval on a home loan until your contract is in place.
-(This addendum lets you out of the contract anyway if you can't pay.)
+This addendum lets you out of the contract anyway if you can't pay.)
 When you buy a home, your real estate agent will probably recommend a home inspection addendum as well.
 This allows you an "out" if your inspector points out major issues with the home.
 Additionally, if you have a home for sale, you could include a contingency that your agreement to purchase is contingent on your home selling by a certain date.

 Buyers can get creative when presenting a purchase contract, thinking that a seller won't hassle over small things in agreeing to a home sale.
 Some buyers ask that certain personal items stay with the home that aren't commonly included.
-Refrigerators, dishwashers, washers/dryers and other appliances, lawn furniture and decor are common examples of addenda in this case.
-Asking the seller to cover one year's cost for home protection insurance is another addendum many buyers use.
-You could also ask the seller to cover part of your closing costs on your loan.
+Refrigerators, dishwashers, washers/dryers and other appliances are sometimes up for grabs.
+Some buyers ask for things that work well in the house in question, like custom curtains or backyard play equipment.

-As a buyer, be careful that you don't get too crafty or go overboard with contingencies, and risk alienating the seller to the point that he refuses your offer.
-Some sellers can get emotional when offended.
+Buyers must also consider their local housing markets before making these requests.
 In general, the stronger your position as the buyer, the more room you have to negotiate addenda.
 If a seller is desperate to make a sale, he won't put up as much of a fuss when you ask for his appliances or a few furniture items.
-Keep your requests reasonable, though; remember why you want the home in the first place.
+However, if several potential buyers make offers and yours asks for too much, the seller may toss your offer aside.
+Keep your requests reasonable; remember why you want the home in the first place.